MicrosoftDocs/win32-pr.pt-br/desktop-src/WinAuto/checktreedepth.md

 ## <a name="text"></a>Texto

-A árvore tem {0} níveis profundos.
+A árvore tem {0} níveis de profundidade.

 ## <a name="type"></a>Tipo